edwardean/bahamut/README.md

 #### What's left for 1.0

 - Hope someone makes a really pretty icon for it :)
-- Optional Menu bar interface (TunesBar port)
+- Optional menu-bar interface (TunesBar port) and optional hide dock icon
 - Make isCurrentSong/Playlist and isPaused **not** undo-able.
+- Add video player

 #### To do after 1.0